sorin-ionescu/prezto/modules/utility/README.md

   - `cp` copies files and directories interactively.
   - `e` opens the default editor.
   - `ln` links files and directories interactively.
-  - `mkdir` creates directories, including itermediery directories.
+  - `mkdir` creates directories, including intermediary directories.
   - `mv` moves files and directories interactively.
   - `p` opens the default pager.
   - `po` removes a directory from the stack and changes to it (`popd`).